 Maca root also offers many benefits for general good health.
 It contains many vitamins, minerals, important trace minerals, plant sterols, healthy fats, amino acids, protein, fiber, tannins and macro and micro nutrients.
 Dried maca root contains about 10% protein, mostly derived from amino acids and has the unusual ability to adapt to your body’s metabolism.
 However, it also contains more than 50mg of iodine, which could worsen the side effects of thyroid problems, so please check with your doctor before taking this supplement if you have an under or over active thyroid.
-There are no reported significant side effects of Maca that I can find, but if you have taken Maca and experienced a side effect, please share with everyone on this post.
+There are a few side effects of Maca that I can find.
+It can be very hard on your digestive system causing gas and diarrhea and if taken with a low-iodine diet it can cause goiters.
+It has been known to interfere with antibiotics and for me personally it did at time upset my stomach.
+If you have taken Maca and experienced a side effect, please share with everyone on this post.